KIDS AND THE NEWS

 couldn’t avoid it,” she admits.
 “It wasn’t a choker, but it was a big

-responsibility that I don’t want my own children to feel.”
+responsibility that I don’t want my children to feel.”
 Yet doesn’t her 15-

-year marriage to megastar Schwarzenegger add yet another layer of public
+year marriage to megastar Schwarzenegger adds another layer of public

 curiosity close to home?
 “My kids are not watching Entertainment Tonight–no,